 The thing we noticed as we walked up was the giant set of steps.
 This is actually where the Selma to Montgomery march ended, at the foot of the steps.
 The steps have continued to be the rallying point for civil demonstrations over the succeeding years.
 Memorial Selma to Montgomery marches have ended at the steps on several occasions.

 We also noticed the Avenue of Flags, which is a major feature of the Alabama State Capitol grounds.
 It is a grouping of the flags of the U.S. states, with a native stone from each state, engraved with its name, set at the base of each flagpole.
 The flagpoles are arranged in a semi-circle between the Ionic portico of the capitol building's south wing and Washington Avenue.
 It was completed during the term of Governor Albert Brewer, being officially dedicated on April 6, 1968.

-We eventually made our way inside and were given a map to begin our self guided tour.
+We eventually made our way inside and were given a map to begin our self-guided tour.
 This was when I found out that our friends had never been on a tour of any capitols.
 I was excited to be able to share this with them.
 We looked through their map to see what we wanted to check out first.
-Some of the highlights were the old senate floor, the house floor, the supreme court room and library, the rotunda and dome.
-We decided to start in the rotunda, and found that it is the most beautiful part of the capitol with portraits of recent governors along with amazing murals recounting Alabama history.
+Some of the highlights were the old senate floor, the house floor, the supreme courtroom and library, the rotunda and the dome.
+We decided to start in the rotunda and found that it is the most beautiful part of the capitol with portraits of recent governors along with amazing murals recounting Alabama history.
 It was amazing.